vase/designing-data-intensive-applications/chapter-3-storage-and-retrieval.md

 * When a write comes in, add it to an in-memory balanced tree data structure (red-black tree).
 This in-memory tree is often called a memtable
 * Writes to disk as SSTable when memtable gets bigger than some treashold
 * To serve read request, start finding key from most recent segment to least reent segment
-* Run Merging and compaction from time to time
+* Run merging and compaction from time to time
 > Log-Structured Merged Tree: Keeping a cascade of SSTables that are merged in the background

 # B-Trees